LHNCBC/lforms-fhir-app/README.md

   Java Development Kit (JDK) installed on your machine.
 Check out the section on [end-to-end testing](#e2e-testing) for more info.

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+We have configured `npm` to automatically run `bower` so we can simply do:

 ```
 npm ci